Emmanuel687/usePopcorn/README.md

 # Overview
 The Movie Listing Application is a React-based web application that allows users to search for movies, rate them, and select them for watching.
-This application is designed to provide an interactive and user-friendly platform for movie enthusiasts to discover, rate, and save their favorite movies.
+This application is designed to provide an interactive and user-friendly platform for movie enthusiasts to discover, rate, and save their favorite movies

 # Features